rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 -- >>> runEW $ emplP' "id last-firs-name dept boss2"
 -- Left ["\"last-first-name\": not enough input","Failed reading: first-last-name not implemented yet"]
 ```
+(A similar benefit can be achieved by using one of the Hackage _validation_ packages listed
+at the end of this post.)

 Trying [permissive computation at the end](#permissive-computation-at-the-end) situation (`"boss"` parsing error):
 ``` haskell